Rescaling limits of the spatial Lambda-Fleming-Viot process with selection

-It suffices to consider just two particles and find $\delta_3>0$ such that the probability that they coalesce in a time interval of length $\delta_3$ is bounded by $\e/(2K(K-1))$, irrespective of their initial separation.
+\begin{proof}[Proof of Proposition~\ref{prop: controlling coalescence}] It suffices to consider just two particles and find $\delta_2>0$ such that the probability that they coalesce in a time interval of length $\delta_2$ is bounded by $\e/(2K(K-1))$, irrespective of their initial separation.
 Once this bound has been established, we can write

 since, on the event $A_n$, there are at most $K(K-1)/2$ pairs of particles at any time.